Saada: North Yemeni independence and Yemeni unification

-The northwestern mountainous area, with Saada and its surrounding regions at its core, remained economically neglected despite being the base of the former royal family and the Zaydi faction.
-Even after the formal unification of the country, the government of the Republic of Yemen failed to develop the region, and local authority remained absent.

-At the same time, Yemen's northern population, including Saada, is predominantly Zaydi, and has long been at odds with the Sunni-dominated south.
-Although President Saleh, who unified Yemen, was from the Zaydi faction in the north (formerly the Arab Republic of Yemen), he relied on the support of neighboring Saudi Arabia during the 1994 civil war to defeat the separatist forces in the south.
-After the war, however, the Zaydi faction voiced concerns that the Saleh government allowed the Wahhabis, who dominate Saudi Arabia, to exert too much influence in Yemen.
+The northwestern mountainous area with Saada and its surrounding areas as the core was neglected economically, even though it was the base camp of the former royal family and the Zayde faction and the government of the Republic of Yemen had achieved formal national unification.
+Still not developed, the government of the Republic has no local authority.
+At the same time, Yemen's northern population, including Sa'da, is dominated by Zaydis believers and has long been at odds with the Sunni-dominated south.
+Although President Saleh, who united Yemen, was from the Zaid faction in the north (formerly the Arab Republic of Yemen), he used the power of neighboring Saudi Arabia in the 1994 civil war to defeat the separatist forces in the south, while the Zaid faction After the war complained that the Saleh government allowed the Wahhabis, who dominate Saudi Arabia, to have too much say in Yemen.

 Houthi insurgency, Yemeni revolution, and Yemeni civil war

-In 2004, an insurgency against Saleh's government was launched in Saada, led by the Houthi movement.
-The Houthi movement, formerly known as "Youth of Belief," was founded in 1992 in Saada province by Hussein al-Houthi, a religious and military leader from the Sadah Zaydi Houthi tribe.

-Hussein al-Houthi, a former member of Yemen's House of Representatives and an outspoken opponent of Saleh's government, began preparing for an armed rebellion in 2004.
-However, on September 10 of that year, he was killed during a battle between Yemeni government forces and his followers in Saada province.

-Following his death, Hussein al-Houthi's supporters renamed the "Youth of Belief" organization to the "Houthi Movement" in his honor.
-The group's official name was later changed to "Ansar Allah" (meaning "Supporters of Allah") to reflect their devotion to their cause.
+In 2004, an insurgency against Saleh's government was spearheaded in Sa'ada, led by the Houthi movement.
+The Houthi movement, formerly known as "Youth of Beliefs", was founded in 1992 in Saada province by Hussein al-Houthi, a religious and military leader from the Sadazaid Houthi tribe.
+Houthi, a former member of the Yemen House of Representatives and an opponent of Saleh's government, began preparing an armed rebellion against the government in 2004.
+But on September 1 of that year, he was killed in a battle between Sa'ada province and Yemen government forces.
+Afterwards, followers of Hassan Houthi changed the name of the "Youth of Beliefs" organization to "Houthi Movement" (the official name was changed to "Ansar Allah Movement", which means the devotees of Allah) to commemorate him forever.

-In 2009 and 2010, the conflict between the Houthi movement and Saleh's government persisted, including a major military offensive known as Operation Scorched Earth in the Saada Governorate.
-This offensive forced 20,000 refugees to flee to Saada City and marked Saudi Arabia's first direct involvement in the conflict.

-In February 2010, the Houthis accepted the government's ceasefire proposal.
-By April, a United Nations team was permitted to enter Saada City to assess the situation.
+In 2009 and 2010, conflict between the Houthi movement and the Saleh government continued, including Operation Scorched Earth, a military offensive in the Saada Governorate which saw 20,000 refugees flee to Saada City, which marked Saudi Arabia's first involvement in the conflict.
+In February 2010, Houthis accepted the government's ceasefire proposal.
+In April, a United Nations team was allowed into Saada City.